leslierodriguezcodes/docs/Cypress-Best-Practices.md

 ### Best Practice: Use Cypress assertions to wait for something to be true

-What we want this test to accomplish is: search something, wait for the results to populate the dropdown, select the first search result, then do more stuff with that result.
-Lets see how we can accomplish this.
+Lets see how we can accomplish waiting for the search results to populate the drowpdown without increasing the timeout.

 ```js
 cy.wait(['@searchResults']).then(() => { // wait up to the default 35 seconds to get results and then continue with our test